 What is Online Trade Libel?

-Like other defamation torts, trade libel — or commercial disparagement — is bound to the standard of actual malice.
-Often problematic for plaintiffs, actual malice addresses a defendant’s motivations.
-To win a defamation lawsuit, the accuser must provide evidence which elucidates the accused party’s premeditated intent to commit slander or libel.
-In addition, plaintiffs must illustrate how the defamatory statements have had a direct, negative impact on their financial well-being.
+Trade libel — or commercial disparagement — is bound to the actual malice standard.
+Often problematic for plaintiffs, actual malice addresses a defendant’s motives.
+To win a trade libel lawsuit, the accuser must provide evidence elucidating the accused party’s premeditated intent to commit slander or libel.
+Additionally, plaintiffs must illustrate how the defamatory statements have had a direct and adverse impact on their financial well-being.
 Trade libel differs from plain ole’ defamation in that trade libel only applies to instances where a product or business — not an individual — is being unfairly impugned.

 Salesmanship vs. Online Trade Libel

 There’s a thin line between love and hate; same goes for effective salesmanship and online trade libel.
 For eons, discrediting the competition has been a common sales tactic.
 So while it may seem like corporations are constantly criticizing each other, there’s a legal rubicon that must never be crossed: lying.